mgatland/mcmanager/README.md

 * Vultr: affordable pay-by-the-minute hosting
 * Dropbox: free online storage
 * Heroku: free hosting for our admin tools
-* A cron service for scheduled shutdowns
+* cron-job.org: automatically shut down the server when no-one is playing

 ### Step 1:

 * Create a Dropbox account if you don't already have one

-We need to authorize rClone in Dropbox.
+We need to authorize rClone in Dropbox and get its access token.

 * Install rClone following the instructions at rclone.org
 * Open a command prompt and run `rclone config`
 * Choose Dropbox and follow the instructions to set up access
 * Now run `rclone config file`, it will tell you where the config file is
-* Find that file, grab the value of the access_token, you'll need it later.
+* Find that file and take note of the value of the access_token.
+You'll need it later.
-* You can uninstall rClone now, we won't be using it on your computer
+* You can uninstall rClone now.
+We won't be using it on your computer

 ### Step 2: